rocket-pool/old.docs.rocketpool.net/src/guides/node/securing-your-node.md

 Regardless of whether your node is physically next to you or in a datacenter, it is likely that either 1) you access it through SSH or 2) SSH is enabled even if you do not use it.

-SSH connections are based on secure cryptography, but as with any secure system the real security comes from using it correctly.
+SSH connections are based on secure cryptography, but as with any secure system, the real security comes from using it correctly.
 There are three main things to do for your SSH settings:

 1. Disable password authentication and use SSH keys instead
 2. Change the default port to something other than port `22/tcp`

 ### Use SSH keys (essential)

 The downside of password authentication is that it is susceptible to brute-force attacks.
-SSH keys work similarly to private keys in blockchain world, they are far more secure.
+SSH keys work similarly to private keys in blockchain-world, they are far more secure.
 If you have never heard of SSH keys, these are good pages to read before continuing:

 1. [Github "About SSH" page]( https://docs.github.com/en/github/authenticating-to-github/about-ssh )
 2. [Github "Generating a new SSH key and adding it to the ssh-agent"]( https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent )